 The Sony WI-C400 like most in-ears are very breathable.
 They do not cover the outer-ear so they won't make you sweat more than usual when doing strenuous exercises or workout routines.
 They do trap a bit of heat within the ear canal, but it's negligible which makes them decently suitable for physical activity and sports.

 These headphones have a slightly weak build quality but do not feel cheap like some of the budget around the neck designs we've tested.
-They have a decently flexible neckband that won't easily snap under physical stress, but it's not as flexible as the BeatsX so folding them past a certain point will damage the headphones.
+They have a decently flexible neckband that won't easily snap under physical stress, but it's not as flexible as the BeatsX so folding them past a certain point will damage the headphones (see our recommendations for the best neckband headphones).
 Unfortunately, the audio cables are thin and fragile, and the earbuds look and feel low-end.
-They feel better built than the Mpow Jaws but are not quite on the level of the Samsung U Flex or Level U Pro.
+They feel better built than the Mpow Jaws but are not quite on the level of the Samsung U Flex or JBL Live 200BT.

 The WIC400 have a stable in-ear, around the neck design for running and sports.
 They stay put under most circumstances even during more intense physical activities.
 However, the audio cables leading to the earbuds are a little long and could get caught on an item of clothing which will pull them out of your ears.
 The neckband has a decent cable management system to mitigate this issue but getting the cable length just right requires a bit of adjustment from time to time.
 Also, the neckband will sometimes shift around depending on the item of clothing which pulls on cables and may cause the earbuds to slip out of your ears.